binaryai/sdk/docs/usage.md

 **Minsize field** specifies the minimum basic block size of function.
 If the basic block size of the function to be matched or retrieved is smaller, the result will not be automatically applied.

 **Threshold field** species the minimum score of retrieval result.
 If the function to be matched or retrieved receives a score lower than the threshold, the result will not be automatically applied.

-**Usepublic field** shows the current retrieve list.
-If the user wants to retrieve from the public function set, it should be set to `true`.

 **Color field** defines the color that BinaryAI uses to mark those functions that are successfully matched or applied.